Vedant-Mhatre/Everything-in-python/README.md

 # Everything in Python

 ## About
-The goal of this project is to maintain a single repository for starter codes of simple python algorithms, scripts, REST api implemenation.
+The goal of this project is to maintain a single repository for starter codes of simple python algorithms, scripts, REST API implemenation.

 ## Getting Started